Summary

 - how to develop and maintain different types of relationships

-- coping with relationship issues or rejection
+- dealing with relationship issues or rejection

 - protective behaviours